Platinum Jubilee of Elizabeth II: Events leading up to June

 On 16 March, a concert titled The Queen's Platinum Jubilee – 70 Years took place at the Royal Albert Hall.
-The event featured music from the Queen's coronation and other key moments of her reign, performed by the Royal Philharmonic Concert Orchestra.
+The event featured music from the Queen's coronation and other key moments of her reign, performed by the Royal Philharmonic Orchestra.
 Prince and Princess Michael of Kent were in attendance.

 The Lord Mayor's Platinum Jubilee Big Curry Lunch took place at the Guildhall, London, on 7 April.
 Princesses Beatrice and Eugenie attended the event.

 On four evenings from 12 to 15 May, the 2022 Royal Windsor Horse Show at Windsor Castle, titled A Gallop Through History, concluded with a 90-minute celebration in tribute to the Queen, featuring 500 horses and 1,000 dancers, with various members of the Royal Family, including Duke and Duchess of Gloucester, the Earl and Countess of Wessex and Forfar, and the Princess Royal in attendance.
 Princess Beatrice and her husband, Edoardo Mapelli Mozzi, also attended the charity preview of the event.
 The Queen attended on 15 May.
 The Queen's youngest granddaughter, Lady Louise Mountbatten-Windsor, drove in the carriage that once belonged to her grandfather, the Duke of Edinburgh, and had been featured in his funeral.
 Actors Helen Mirren and Tom Cruise were involved, with Mirren playing Queen Elizabeth I.

 On 13 May, a 550 mi torch relay across Suffolk began.
 Starting in Brandon, The relay travelled 250 towns and villages, ending at the Suffolk Show in Ipswich on 1 June.

 On 23 May, the Queen visited the Chelsea Flower Show, which featured four commemorative installations.
-In The Queen's Platinum Jubilee Garden, laser-cut steel silhouettes of the Queen were featured, surrounded by 70 planted terracotta pots planted with Lily of the Valley, the Queen's favourite flower.
+In The Queen's Platinum Jubilee Garden, laser-cut steel silhouettes of the Queen were featured, surrounded by 70 planted terracotta pots planted with Lily of the valley, the Queen's favourite flower.
 At the show, display of roses, featuring new cultivars created to mark the jubilee, won a gold medal.
 The exhibit, by Shropshire-based grower David Austin Roses, featured pink-apricot roses named Elizabeth.